CyberOptics Corporation (CYBE)'s Financial Results Comparing With Novanta Inc. (NASDAQ:NOVT) | New Business Observer

 |60.32

-Table 1 demonstrates CyberOptics Corporation and Novanta Inc.’s gross revenue, earnings per share (EPS) and valuation.
-Novanta Inc. has higher revenue and earnings than CyberOptics Corporation.
-The business that is more affordable between the two has a lower price-to-earnings ratio.
-CyberOptics Corporation is thus currently the affordable of the two stocks because it has a lower price-to-earnings ratio.
+Demonstrates CyberOptics Corporation and Novanta Inc. earnings per share, gross revenue and valuation.
+Novanta Inc. seems to has higher revenue and earnings compared to CyberOptics Corporation.
+The company that is presently more affordable of the two stocks is the one that has a lower price-to-earnings ratio.
+CyberOptics Corporation is trading at a lower price-to-earnings ratio than Novanta Inc., indicating that it is presently more affordable of the two stocks.

 Profitability